Skip to Main Content

 To keep research reliable and reusable (= useful! ) for other research(ers)

-Research Data Management (RDM) helps to make conscious decisions about research data and keeps data safe.
-It also encourages open(ly available) science and enables the reuse of data.
+Research Data Management (RDM) helps you to make conscious decisions about your research data and keeps your data safe.
+It also saves you time and enables the reuse of your data.

-From the point of view of scientific integrity the data that are used in your research should be:
+From the point of view of scientific integrity the data that are used in your research should be verifiable and secure

-NOTE: you will always archive and publish your data in accordance with faculty regulation.
-Discuss the implications of managing your data with your supervisor at an early stage.
+NOTE: You will always archive and publish your data in accordance with faculty regulations.
+Discuss the implications of managing your data at an early stage with your supervisor.

 What are research data?